-Teaching Non-teaching Students The following welfare measures are available for teaching staff: 1.Medical insurance scheme implemented by the Government of Tamilnadu for the welfare of the The following welfare measures are available for non- teaching staff: 1.Medical insurance scheme implemented by the Government of Tamilnadu for the welfare of the The following welfare measures are available for non- teaching students: 1.
-Government scholarships for BC, MBC, SC and ST students 2.
-Remedial coaching classes staff and their families.
-2. GPF and CPS pension schemes 3.
-Festival advance during the time of festivals such as Deepavali, Pongal and Christmas 4.
-Government loan schemes to purchase/ construct house and buy vehicles 5.
-Leave such as CL,EL,ML,On-Duty leave to attend Orientation programmes, Refresher courses, Seminars, Conferences, workshops etc . to augment their professional acumen.
-6. Gym with good equipment 7.
-Store to avail staff and their families.
-2. GPF and CPS pension schemes 3.
-Festival advance during the time of festivals such as Deepavali, Pongal and Christmas 4.
-Government loan schemes to purchase/ construct house and buy vehicles 5.
-Leave such as CL,EL,ML,On-Duty leave to attend administrative skills 6.
+Teaching Non-teaching Students The following welfare The following welfare The following welfare measures are available measures are available measures are available for teaching staff: for non- teaching staff: for non- teaching 1.Medical insurance 1.Medical insurance students: 1.
+Government scheme implemented by the scheme implemented by the scholarships for BC, MBC, Government of Tamilnadu Government of Tamilnadu SC and ST students 2. for the welfare of the for the welfare of the Remedial coaching classes staff and their families. staff and their families.
+3. Soft-skills training 2.
+GPF and CPS pension 2.
+GPF and CPS pension programmes for success in schemes 3.
+Festival schemes 3.
+Festival chosen professions 4.
+Gym advance during the time advance during the time with good equipment 5. of festivals such as of festivals such as Store to avail stationery Deepavali, Pongal and Deepavali, Pongal and at low cost.
+6. Canteen Christmas 4.
+Government Christmas 4.
+Government that provides food at loan schemes to purchase/ loan schemes to purchase/ affordable prices.
+7. construct house and buy construct house and buy Vehicle parking vehicles 5.
+Leave such as vehicles 5.
+Leave such as facilities CL, EL, ML, On-Duty leave to CL,EL,ML,On-Duty leave to attend Orientation attend administrative programmes, Refresher skills 6.
+Gym with good courses, Seminars, equipment 7.
+Store to Conferences, workshops avail stationery at low l l etc . to augment their professional acumen.
+6.

 Gym with good equipment 7.
 Store to avail stationery at low cost.

 8. Canteen that provides food at affordable prices.
-9. Vehicle parking facilities 3.
-Soft-skills training programmes for success in chosen professions 4.
-Gym with good equipment 5.
-Store to avail stationery at low cost.
-6. Canteen that provides food at affordable prices.
-7. Vehicle parking facilities 8.
-Canteen that provides food at affordable prices.
-9. Vehicle parking facilities Iacilities
+9. Vehicle parking facilities cost.
+8. Canteen that provides food at affordable prices.
+9. Vehicle parking facilities